Research

 1. Molecular Transport Imaging of Radiotracers

-Most radiotracers for PET imaging are utilized to assess their end-product properties (e.g. for assessing glucose metabolism with [F18]FDG).
+Most radiotracers for PET imaging are utilized to assess their end-product properties (e.g. using [F18]FDG to assess glucose metabolism).
 The intermediate molecular transport processes of radiotracers across a vascular barrier (e.g., blood-brain barrier) are much less explored but may provide rich information on health and disease.
-Our lab has developed parametric PET methods to image the molecular transport properties of radiotracers using dynamic imaging and tracer kinetic modeling.
-We have also applied these molecular transport imaging methods to address unmet clinical needs in major diseases.
+Our lab is developing enabling parametric PET methods to image the molecular transport properties of radiotracers using dynamic imaging and tracer kinetic modeling.
+We have also successfully applied molecular transport imaging methods to address critical clinical needs in major diseases, such as imaging chronic liver inflammation.

 2. Total-Body PET Kinetic Modeling